 To remove a dog smell from a vacuum, start by washing the filters (if they are washable) or replacing them.
 Empty the vacuum, then clean the bin interior if your vacuum is a bagless model.

 Next, cut away hairs on the brush bar and give it a gentle wash, before cleaning and deodorising the hose.
-Finish by vacuuming up a small amount of baking soda to neutralise future odours.
+Finish by adding a small amount of cinnamon to the vacuum bag or canister.

 What Causes a Vacuum Cleaner to Smell of Dog?